Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Small Deformations of a Circle in

-\begin{myremark*} It is tempting to push this to the second order and search for, if there is any, a geometric interpretation of the result.
+\begin{myremark} It is tempting to push this to the second order and search for, if there is any, a geometric interpretation of the result.
 But the calculations are rather involved so we postpone it for future work.
 Note that the circle problem per se can be solved by elementary methods, that is by choosing polar coordinates at the center and writing the delta function along the radial direction.
 However, a general curve cannot be solved by this approach as there is no natural coordinate system to choose.
-In the case of a small deformation, one can think of delta potential supported on this curve as a delta function supported on the original circle plus a series of perturbations.
-This idea leads to, even to first order, a term of the form of $\epsilon \frac{d \delta}{d r}(r-R)\int_{0}^{2\pi} \psi(\theta) d\theta $ and some additional ones coming from the change of arc-length as well as the change of total length.
+In the case of small deformation, one can think of rank one perturbation supported on this curve as a rank one perturbation supported on the original circle plus a series of perturbations.
+This idea leads to, even to first order, a term of the form of $\epsilon \frac{d \delta (r-R)}{d r}\int_{0}^{2\pi} h(\theta) d\theta $ and some additional ones coming from the change of arc-length as well as the change of total length.
 Here the derivative of delta function term is important since the wave function is of the form (disregarding the normalization)

-and the usual first order perturbation of energy, which is found by evaluating the expectation value in the state of interest, leads to a divergence (here we need to use the symmetric choice for the theta function as often used in distribution theory).
+and the usual first order perturbation of energy, which is found by evaluating the expectation value in the state of interest, leads to a divergence (here we need to use the symmetric choice for the theta function as often used in distribution theory). \end{myremark}